[?] Subscribe To This Site

 • The RISER is the vertical part of the stair that rises from the tread up to the stair nose.

 • The STAIR NOSE may not always be present on your existing stairs.
-We will be installing new stair nose.
+We will install new stair nose.
 The stair nose will be installed at the top of the riser where it meets the tread.

 Other Considerations